 ARTICLE X: AGENDA

-A. Agenda items may be emailed by any member of the university to the USS email at any time before a meeting.
-The Executive Board will then determine the final agenda for the meeting and a final list shall be distributed by the Secretary.
+A. Agenda items may be emailed by any member of the university to the USS Chief of Staff 48 hours before a meeting.
+The final list shall be distributed by the Chief of Staff.

 ARTICLE XI: BY-LAWS AND AMENDMENTS